Why Xero is Not Not For Groups: The CFO Playbook

 Yet neither Xero, QuickBooks nor Sage Accounting have designed a platform for managing more than one file.

-When tackling a web of financial entities, intercompany transactions, and consolidated reporting, multi-entity organisations require a solution that reduces redundant data entry and simplifies the reconciliation of spreadsheets across siloed databases.
+When tackling a web of financial entities, intercompany transactions, and consolidated reporting, multi-entity organisations need a solution that reduces redundant data entry and simplifies the reconciliation of spreadsheets across siloed databases.

-Unfortunately, many cloud accounting software solutions don’t make this easy.
+Unfortunately, many cloud accounting solutions don’t make this easy.

 The big 4 sticking points CFOs face...

-1. Month end means manual data entry: Month-end processes using Xero often means exporting data and manually calculating recharges or trying to work out why intercompany transactions don't align, all whilst switching between multiple Xero files with one-sided postings.
-A very tedious, time-demanding monthly cycle that leaves plenty of room for error.
+- Month end means manual data entry: Month-end processes in Xero often involve exporting data and manually calculating recharges or reconciling intercompany transactions across multiple Xero files, a tedious, error‑prone cycle.

-2. Lack of reporting efficiency and real time insights: Managing multiple organisations in a system that doesn’t support multi-entity month end can lead to the inability to see accurate and timely data insights across the whole organisation.
+- Lack of reporting efficiency and real time insights: Managing multiple entities in a system that doesn’t support multi‑entity month ends can hide accurate, timely insights across the entire organisation.

 To ERP or not to ERP?

 There’s no denying it.
-Xero is not designed for multi-entity businesses.
+Xero isn’t designed for multi‑entity businesses.

-Yet these solutions are notorious for their high upfront and ongoing costs, rigid nature and disruptive implementation processes.
+But ERP solutions come with high upfront and ongoing costs, rigidity, and disruptive implementations.

 The problem

-The jump up from Xero to any big-name ERP system is huge.
+Jumping from Xero to a big‑name ERP is a major step.

-Firstly, the cost.
-You could go from paying under £500 GBP / $1000 AUD a year to 50 times more than that, sending your software costs skyrocketing.
+First, the cost.
+You could move from under 500 GBP / 1000 AUD per year to many times that amount in software fees.

-And then there are the implementation costs.
-Typically you'll spend the same amount on consulting fees for implementation as you do on the software in year one.
+Then, the implementation costs.
+Often you’ll spend as much on consulting as the software in year one.

-What’s more, according to research from Gartner, 55-75% of ERP implementation projects fail.
+What’s more, Gartner research shows 55-75% of ERP implementations fail.

 Xero is NOT not for Groups

-The good news is groups can successfully scale with Xero and its ecosystem well into their growth phase, avoiding the need for a costly and complex ERP system.
+The good news: groups can scale with Xero and its ecosystem into growth, avoiding costly ERP migrations.

 According to Tyler Caskey, Partner at TheBeanCounters:

 “From using Sage Intacct for a global organisation recently, the consolidations in using Xero alongside Mayday, Syft Analytics, Joiin and Fathom are 50% faster.
-Plus staff like the interface a lot more.
-Way more intuitive.”
+Plus staff prefer the interface—it's more intuitive.”

 #1 Groups no longer need to move away from Xero